 It’s also important to make eye contact with the person you’re caring for, sitting directly in front of him and smiling frequently, while waiting for him to smile back at you.
 You start eating first, but keep quiet to limit distractions.

 The proper mindset is learning to be a guide.
-A good guide demonstrates how to eat each and every time (like it is the first time, every time).
-The good guide does this with a smile on their face, he says.
+A good guide demonstrates how your loved one should eat every meal.

 As dementia progresses, swallowing difficulties (called dysphagia) are more common, although they can vary from person to person.
-If a person is having difficulty with swallowing, a referral to a speech and language therapist can help, says the Alzheimer’s Society.
+If a person is having trouble swallowing, a referral to a speech and language therapist can help, says the Alzheimer’s Society.

-“Difficulties can include holding food in the mouth, continuous chewing, and leaving harder-to-chew foods (such as hard vegetables) on the plate.
-Weight loss, malnutrition, and dehydration can also be consequences of swallowing difficulties.”
+Problems can include your loved one holding food in their mouth, continuous chewing, and leaving harder-to-chew foods (such as hard vegetables) on their plate.
+Weight loss, malnutrition, and dehydration can also be consequences of swallowing difficulties.

 Perhaps most important, it helps to remember that patience is a virtue in general, and a necessity for people with Alzheimer’s.

 Their world may be completely unlike yours, with a different sense of time and space.
-That means allowing plenty of time to eat without chastising or blaming for not eating, says Age Space.
+That means allowing plenty of time to eat without chastising or blaming your loved one for not eating.

 Janet O’Dell, RN